macocu/LanguageModels/README.md

 pip install -r requirements.txt
 ```

-For TPU training, we use the specific TPU script.
+For TPU training, we have to add the "tpu" argument to ``src/train_lm.sh`` to let it know we train on a TPU.
 It runs the xla_spawn.py script automatically and also uses --pad_to_max_length (important for fast training!).
 We will go into this below.

 ### Cleaning up